Rupert Holmes: Playwright

 Holmes wrote the book of the musical The First Wives' Club, adapted from the film The First Wives Club.
 The musical premiered at The Old Globe Theater in San Diego, California in 2009.
 Its score is by Lamont Dozier, Brian Holland and Eddie Holland.
 The production received generally unenthusiastic reviews but sold well.
 Linda Bloodworth-Thomason wrote a new book, and the reworked show opened in Chicago in 2015.
 Holmes next wrote the book for a jukebox musical, Robin and the 7 Hoods, inspired by the 1964 film Robin and the 7 Hoods starring Frank Sinatra, with a new story line that Holmes set in 1962.
 Songs are by Sammy Cahn and Jimmy Van Heusen, including "My Kind of Town".
 A production ran in 2010, also at the Old Globe.
 Casey Nicholaw directed and choreographed.
 The story is about a likable gangster hoping to get out of the crime business.
 A do-gooder TV reporter likens him to a modern-day Robin Hood.

 Holmes adapted the John Grisham novel and film A Time to Kill for the stage.
 The play premiered at the Arena Stage in Washington, D.C., in 2011.
 The courtroom drama, set against a background of evolving 1980s Southern racial politics, was called "funny, shocking, witty, and sly".
 He wrote the book and lyrics for The Nutty Professor, a musical based on the 1963 film The Nutty Professor.
 Marvin Hamlisch wrote the score.
 The musical was directed by Jerry Lewis and premiered in Nashville, Tennessee, in 2012.
 With Hamlisch, he also wrote songs for the 2013 Liberace biopic Behind the Candelabra.
 He next wrote the book of Secondhand Lions: A New Musical, which premiered in Seattle, Washington, in 2013.
 A Time to Kill was produced on Broadway, but lasted only four weeks plus previews, closing on November 17, 2013.
 In 2016, The Sweet Potato Queens, with music by Melissa Manchester, lyrics by Sharon Vaughn and a book by Holmes, premiered at TUTS Underground.

+Holmes's play All Things Equal: The Life and Trials of Ruth Bader Ginsburg is a one-woman show starring Michelle Azar as Supreme Court Justice Ruth Bader Ginsburg (RBG).
+The play takes place in RBG's chambers, where she shares stories of her career, life and struggles such as losing her mother, raising a child while studying law at Harvard, and fighting for women's rights in the 1970s.
+The piece has toured the U.S. since 2022 and has dates scheduled into 2026.
 Holmes adapted the libretto of The Pirates of Penzance with a New Orleans setting for Roundabout Theatre Company's production Pirates!
 The Penzance Musical, which played on Broadway from April to July 2025.
 A concert of this concept was staged in October 2022 by Roundabout.